-- 26,000+ households in Chippewa and Eau Claire counties struggle to afford the basic cost of living.
+- Over 32% of households in Chippewa and Eau Claire counties live under the ALICE Threshold.

-- 85% of Chippewa Valley businesses reported difficulty filling certain positions.
+- 85% of Chippewa Valley businesses reported difficulty filling high-demand positions.

 Chippewa Valley residents will achieve self-sufficiency through employment training and personal money management skills.

 - Middle and High School Students - provide financial literacy and work readiness education and exposure to high demand occupations.

 - Unemployed Adults of those in low-paying jobs who need help to advance - provided with employment skills training, financial literacy education and exposure to high demand occupations.

 - United Way Microgrants - assist local residents who have unmet financial need to be successful in completing their degree programs so they can become gainfully employed in the Chippewa Valley.
 Microgrants are provided to address financial barriers such as child care, transportation and car repair expenses.